 Surrey History Centre holds parliamentary enclosure maps and awards for parishes in the old county of Surrey, including those parts which are now London boroughs.
-Enclosure maps and awards for Spelthorne (which was formerly in Middlesex) are held at London Metropolitan Archives.
+Enclosure maps and awards for Spelthorne (which was formerly in Middlesex) are held at The London Archives.

 A handlist is available at Surrey History Centre showing which enclosure maps we hold, arranged by parish, and giving areas included, dates and sizes of maps, and details of related material.
 There are also guide maps showing the boundaries of the enclosure maps we hold.